maxhumber/Sankey/README.md

 #### Installation

-Integrate `Sankey` into your project using Swift Package Manager:
+Add `Sankey` to your project using Swift Package Manager:

 1. In Xcode, select your project in the Project Navigator
-2. Go to the Package Dependencies tab
+2. Navigate to Package Dependencies
-3. Click the + button to add a package dependency
+3. Click the + button
-4. In the search bar, enter: `https://github.com/maxhumber/Sankey`
+4. Enter the repository URL: `https://github.com/maxhumber/Sankey`

 #### Usage

-`SankeyDiagram` objects are highly customizable and even support dark mode!
-All of the customization options are available as modifiers on a `SankeyDiagram` themselves:
+Customize `SankeyDiagram` with simple modifiers:

 ```swift
 struct UsageExampleView: View {